 - The first aider or member of staff who attended to a pupil or person requiring first aid will complete a minor accident form as soon as possible after the incident.
 This will normally be on the same day - As much detail as possible will be included in the minor accident record as possible.
-It will however include: - o The date, time and place of the incident - The name of the injured or ill person and their class if a pupil - o Details of the injury/illness and the first aid given - What happened to the person immediately afterwards - Name and signature of the first aider or person dealing with the incident - Parents/carers will be notified of the accident/incident.
+It will however include: - The date, time and place of the incident - o The name of the injured or ill person and their class if a pupil - o Details of the injury/illness and the first aid given - What happened to the person immediately afterwards - o Name and signature of the first aider or person dealing with the incident - Parents/carers will be notified of the accident/incident.
 This will normally be done when the pupil is collected from school.
-In case of serious significant incidents, the head teacher or teacher in charge will phone the parents/carers and complete a major accident form - Records held in the first aid and accident book will be retained by St Joseph's Catholic Primary School for a minimum of three years
+In case of serious significant incidents, the head teacher or teacher in charge will phone the parents/carers and complete a major accident form - If a child suffers a head injury, details are noted on the accident report log.
+Staff who have dealt with injury will report this to the office staff who will then send a text and emails with bumped head letter attached informing parents as soon as possible after incident.

+Records held in the first aid and accident book will be retained by St Joseph's Catholic Primary School for a minimum of three years